chinamike65/hugo-tuolesi/content/book3/book3en.md

 Because the merits of the Dharma are so extraordinary, we must take refuge in the Dharma.

 ##### 3. Merits of the Sangha
+#### {#sangha-merit}

-The Sangha are Dharma friend who practise with us or inspire us to practise.
+The Sangha are Dharma friends who practise with us or inspire us to practise.
 High-level monks are Arhats and Bodhisattvas.
 Sangha has different qualities at different stages and at different stages of fruition.
 For example, the sravaka, who is in the position of entering and practicing the path, can access the Four Nobles and the sixteen signs in a comparable way; in the position of seeing the path, he can realize emptiness; in the position of practicing the path, he can gradually eliminate the eighty-one kinds of afflictions.

 A monk who has attained Arhatship has even greater virtues: he can change objects from more to less; he can display various changes by means of samadhi; he can reach any sentient beings who want to be liberated.